nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Overview</u>

-The `RecurringExpense` class extends from the `Expense` class and it represents an indivual recurring expense with a price, description, category, last date added and a frequency.
+The `RecurringExpense` class extends from the `Expense` class and it represents an individual recurring expense with a price, description, category, last date added and a frequency.

 The `RecurringExpenseList` class extends from the `ExpenseList` class and it manages a collection of `RecurringExpense` objects.
 It allows for addition, editing and deletion of expenses.